kaanaksit/odak/docs/odak/wave/fraunhofer_equal_size.md

-# odak.wave.wavenumber
+# odak.wave.fraunhofer_equal_size_adjust

-`wavenumber(wavelength)`

-Definition for calculating the wavenumber of a plane wave
+`fraunhofer_equal_size_adjust(field,distance,dx,wavelength)`

+A definition to match the physical size of the original field with the propagated field.

 **Parameters:**

+    field            : np.complex
+                       Complex field (MxN).
+    distance         : float
+                       Propagation distance.
+    dx               : float
-    wavelength   : float
+                       Size of one single pixel in the field grid (in meters). wavelength       : float
-                   Wavelength of a wave in mm.
+                       Wavelength of the electric field.

 **Returns**

-    k            : float
+    new_field        : np.complex
-                   Wave number for a given wavelength.

-## Notes

-Regarding usage of this definition, you can find use cases in the engineering notes, specifically at [`Optimizing holograms using Odak`](../../../notes/hologram_optimization.md).
+                       Final complex field (MxN).

 ## See also